nloo003/SC1015-Group-5-Data-Science-Project/README.md

 ## What did we learn from this project
 - Machine Learning Models
-  - Neural Networks, Naive Bayes Classifier, Logistic Regression and Ensemble Model
+  - LSTM Neural Network, Naive Bayes Classifier, Logistic Regression and Ensemble Model
 - Collaborating Using GitHub
 - Packages
   - Tensorflow, nltk, sklearn